Hydrogen salt cavern storage (H2SaltCavern)

 Challenge

 Storing hydrogen in salt caverns can play an important role in helping deliver the energy transition while meeting the targets of the Paris Agreement.
 Hydrogen storage at scale will be used for various purposes such as energy security, decarbonizing industrial processes, balancing supply and demand, and maximizing recovery of variable electricity from wind and solar.
 There are four commercial hydrogen salt caverns and several pilot projects in operation globally.
 As the energy transition accelerates, the number of caverns storing hydrogen is expected to increase significantly.
-The underlying question is whether existing standards for natural gas salt cavern storage can be applied to hydrogen and, if not, how they need to be changed.
+The underlying question is whether existing standards for natural gas salt cavern storage can be applied to hydrogen from a safety / major hazard perspective and, if not, how they need to be changed.

 The storage of hydrogen in salt caverns requires good design, based around safety.
 DNV has contacted nearly 50 companies and gathered extensive feedback on the top industry challenges.
-Following studies by the Dutch Minister of Economic Affairs (KEM-28) and German Federal Ministry Economic Affairs (DVGW Roadmap for Standardization of Hydrogen) on development areas, DNV has identified the risk of fire & explosion as a knowledge gap, and proposes to develop guidelines to support industry in how demonstrating acceptable levels of safety should be approached around:
+Following studies by the Dutch Ministry of Economic Affairs and Climate (KEM-28) and German Federal Ministry Economic Affairs (DVGW Roadmap for Standardization of Hydrogen) on development areas, DNV has identified the risk of fire & explosion as a key knowledge gap.
+Therefore DNV proposes to develop guidelines to further industry understanding and approaches to safety for these topics:

 1. Subsurface failure consequences